dnxware/dnxware-org/docs/querying/functions.md

 `timestamp(v instant-vector)` returns the timestamp of each of the samples of the given vector as the number of seconds since January 1, 1970 UTC.

-*This function was added in Prometheus 2.0*
+*This function was added in dnxware 2.0*

 ## `vector()`